The Buzz

 Installing EV charging stations and the infrastructure to support them requires knowledge of electrical systems, wiring, and safety regulations.
 Electrical contractors already possess this expertise, which makes them well-suited for EV charging projects.

-Since states want to get in on the NEVI projects as quickly as possible, they’re especially looking for contractors experienced in parking lots, roads, and other hard infrastructure.
-According to industry writer Dormie Roberts of For Construction Pros, “new industry sectors aren’t being defined around EV infrastructure installation; instead, jobs are being enhanced by the addition of skill related to the construction of such infrastructure.”
+Since states want to participate in the NEVI projects as quickly as possible, they’re especially seeking EV charging contractors with experience in parking lots, roads, and other hard infrastructure.
+According to industry writer Dormie Roberts of For Construction Pros, “new industry sectors aren’t being defined around EV infrastructure installation; instead, jobs are being enhanced by the addition of skills related to the construction of such infrastructure.”

 EV charging is here to stay, and Loeb Electric can help you capitalize on the opportunities these projects present.
 From EV charging equipment to project management, Loeb has you covered.
 Contact us here or call 800.686.6351 to learn how we can help you prepare for your EV projects.